FAQ

 WHO IS ORGANIZING THIS ACADEMY?

-Girls Coding Academy is hosted by UH STEM Center and the Department of Curriculum & Instruction at the College of Education at the University of Houston.
+The Academy is hosted by UH STEM Center and Department of Curriculum & Instruction at the College of Education at University of Houston.

 IS THERE A RESEARCH ASPECT OF THIS PROJECT?

 Yes, we look at students’ attitudes toward careers in Computer Science.
-Girls Coding Academy is applying to grant programs to support young kids.
+Girls and Boys Coding Academy is applying to grant programs to support young kids.
 We also contribute to research in this area.

 WHAT ARE THE DATES?

-WHAT ARE THE CLASSES AND TOPICS COVERED IN THE GIRLS CODING ACADEMY?
+WHAT ARE THE CLASSES AND TOPICS COVERED IN GIRLS AND BOYS CODING ACADEMY?

 We focus on the following Computer Science topics in this year’s academy: